🌷Spring Sale! Get any Course for £11.99 Only!

 Who does not need to complete it: Regulated professionals, including registered nurses, doctors, social workers, and occupational therapists, do not need the Care Certificate.
 They gain equivalent competencies through professional training and registration with a regulatory body such as the NMC or HCPC.

 Agency workers and bank staff are fully in scope.
 If you work through an agency or on a bank contract and you are new to health or social care, the Care Certificate applies to you in exactly the same way as a permanent employee.
 This is confirmed in updated CQC guidance on Regulation 18.
+If you want to build your understanding before starting workplace induction, Royal Open College’s Care Certificate course provides CPD-style learning covering the key principles included within the framework.

 Scope is England only.
 Scotland uses the Scottish Social Services Council induction framework.
 Wales follows Social Care Wales standards.
 Northern Ireland uses the Northern Ireland Social Care Council.
 If you move between nations, check whether your existing training and evidence transfer.